Tigray Region: Ethnicity

-With 96.55% of the local population, the region is predominantly inhabited by the Tigrinya-speaking Tigrayan people.
+With 96.6% of the local population, the region is predominantly inhabited by the Tigrinya-speaking Tigrayan people.
 The Tigrinya language belongs to the Semitic branch of the Afro-Asiatic family of languages.
 Most other residents hail from other Afro-Asiatic-speaking communities, including the Amhara, Irob, Afar, Agaw and Oromo.
 Partly assimilated Oromo live in remoter villages in Raya Azebo and Alamata (woreda), whereas there are Agaw in Abergele (woreda).
 There are also Nilo-Saharan-speaking Kunama as well.

 Languages

 The working language is Tigrinya.
-Saho and Kunama are also spoken, and people in urban areas are also able to speak Amharic.
+Saho and Kunama are also spoken, and most people in urban areas are also able to speak Amharic.